 Based on the current physical conditions, pending the results of further background research, it is likely that a significant portion of the SSA has no potential for archaeological resources to be present.
 This is due specifically to the current use of a portion of the SSA as a quarry.
+Additionally, the proposed South Landfill Phase 2 location (the current active quarry) is not mapped as an area of archaeological potential in the Niagara Region Archaeological Management Plan and Schedule K of the NROP.
 The remaining portions that are not within the current quarry limits will likely require assessment.
 The division between these components is as follows:

-- Within quarry limits 59.03 ha (145.52 ac): No Archaeological Potential Disturbed - Within quarry limits 5.98 ha (14.78 ac): Low Archaeological Potential Potential Disturbance - Immediately south of the quarry limits 6.15 ha (15.20 ac): High Archaeological Potential No Significant Disturbance
+- Within quarry limits 59.03 ha (145.52 acres [ac]): No Archaeological Potential Disturbed - Within quarry limits 5.98 ha (14.78 ac): Low Archaeological Potential Potential Disturbance - Immediately south of the quarry limits 6.15 ha (15.20 ac): High Archaeological Potential No Significant Disturbance